Patterns

 Transactional Outbox

-This is a pattern to implement in a Microservice architecture, to highly increase #resilience, and avoid that requests don't get lost when microservices in the chain are unavailable.
+This is a pattern to implement in a Microservice architecture, to highly increase Patterns, and avoid that requests don't get lost when microservices in the chain are unavailable.
 (Or even communication between Services and Queues)

 Mainly used for transactions/requests that are not Sync, so that you don't need real time responses.

-To garantee that if at any step of the chain, the message won't be lost if a certain Microservice is down (Even with #retries policies), you will have to persist this message in a Database or Queue.
+To garantee that if at any step of the chain, the message won't be lost if a certain Microservice is down (Even with Patterns policies), you will have to persist this message in a Database or Queue.

 So in the example of the image above, we could deal with: